Taiwan Bubble Tea || What is Boba? Your Complete Guide

 2. Choose your bubble tea flavour

-Depending on which type of drink you went for, you’ll have a different choice of bubble tea flavours.
+Depending on which type of drink you go for, you’ll have a different choice of bubble tea flavours.

 Teas include; Green tea, matcha, oolong tea, black tea, white tea various fruit teas…